codex-storage/codex-spec/specs/marketplace.md

 A client is a potentially short-lived node in the network with the purpose of persisting its data in the Codex persistence layer.

 An SP is a long-lived node providing storage for clients in exchange for profit.
-To ensure a reliable, robust service for clients, SPs are required to periodically provide proofs that they are persisting the data.
+To ensure a reliable, robust service for clients,
+SPs are required to periodically provide proofs that they are persisting the data.

 A validator ensures that SPs have submitted valid proofs each period where the smart contract required a proof to be submitted for slots filled by the SP.
+A validator may be a long-lived or short-lived node.
+This role does not get penalized if deciding not to be a long-lived node.

 ## Storage Request Lifecycle